Mx-Angel/ConnText-Docs/Planning/NFRRegister.md

 ### Maintainability and Manageability
 - The system must offer a clear separation of configuration and runtime data to support safe upgrades and rollbacks.
-- Server-side configuration must be accessible via a GUI or configuration files, supporting both novice and advanced administrators.
+- System-level configuration must be accessible to system admins via a GUI or configuration files, supporting both novice and advanced administrators.
+- Server-level configuration must be accessible to server admins through intuitive management interfaces.
 - The software must support automated version checks and update mechanisms, with optional auto-updates.
 - Admins must be able to roll back to a previous stable version after an update failure, with user data remaining intact.
 - Plugins, themes, and other server customizations must be modular and sandboxed to prevent core application failures.